shero(s) of the day!

 The second thought I couldn't shake was a question: what about Emmitt?
 I couldn’t figure out why his name kept popping into my head and then it hit me.
 We have always had very different standards between Black and white trauma and how we deal with it.

 Here we have a woman who identified her rapists, one of them even confessed to rape, the others confessed to “consensual sex” (bullshit) and yet they never had to answer for their crimes.
-Contrast that with how, on only the word of a single white woman, Emmitt Till, a 14-year old boy, was brutalized and hung from a tree like dirty laundry, for looking at her.
+Contrast that with how, on only the word of a single white woman, Emmitt Till, a 14-year old boy, was brutalized and hung from a tree like dirty laundry, and then thrown into the river simply for looking at her.
 The two white men, her husband and her brother, that murdered him went free.
 They never paid for their crimes.

 The white woman, Carolyn Bryant Donham that started it all, she lied.
 She went on with her life while a a beautiful child was murdered and that never seemed to have an effect on her.
 Did her husband know she lied?
 Did her brother?
 If they did, do you think it mattered that they killed an innocent child?
 Trying to "absolve" your sins at the end of your life does not make up for the trauma you inflict on a nation simply because you are looking to get through the pearly gates.